 that are often making trades with 1,000 shares or more.
 Unbundled plan is for professional traders.

 After your application is approved (took 20 minutes for us) the company will email you account funding instructions.
 You could transfer funds with wire

-transfer, by mailing a check and by moving account from a different broker.
+transfer, by mailing a check, or by moving account from a different broker.
 The company does offer ACH transfer - contact customer service to set it up.

 TradeStation.com Website/Trading Platform/Tools